asdf-vm/asdf-nodejs/README.md

 ### Integrity/signature check

-In the past `asdf-nodejs` checked for signatures and integrity on our own. `node-build` checks integrity by precomputing checksums ahead of time and versioning them together with the instructions for building them.
+In the past `asdf-nodejs` checked for signatures and integrity by querying live keyservers. `node-build`, on the other hand, checks integrity by precomputing checksums ahead of time and versioning them together with the instructions for building them, making the process a lot more streamlined.

 ### `.nvmrc` and `.node-version` support

-asdf uses the `.tool-versions` for auto-switching between software versions.
+asdf uses a `.tool-versions` file for auto-switching between software versions.
 To ease migration, you can have it read an existing `.nvmrc` or `.node-version` file to find out what version of Node.js should be used.
 To do this, add the following to `$HOME/.asdfrc`:

 ```
 legacy_version_file = yes